attested-frontiers/openbanking.nr-server/docs/root-of-trust.md

 4. fetch the certificate
 5. Verify the signature using public key, payment data and signature.

+This just confirms there is a signature trail back to the issuingCA which we already know about and trust.

 3. **Certificate verification**

 Although the JWS signature is verified, we still need to be sure the CA that is given to the bank is a trusted CA. We will circle back to the root of trust in section 1.